 Born in Tokyo in 1957, Shigeru Ban graduated from Cooper Union School of Architecture.
 In 1985, he established Shigeru Ban Architects, a private practice in his native Tokyo.
 Through his firm, he created revolutionary architectural designs such as Curtain Wall House, Japan Pavilion Hannover EXPO 2000 and the Nicolas G. Hayek Center.

-In 1995, he began working as a consultant of the United Nations High Commissioner for Refugees and during that same time founded the NGO, Voluntary Architects Network (VAN).
-He worked as a professor at Keio University, Japan from 2001 to 2008, then became a visiting professor at the Harvard University Graduate School of Design in 2010 as well as visiting professor at Cornell University.See other lights/products from Shigeru Ban
+In 1995, he began working as a consultant of the United Nations High Commissioner for Refugees and during that same time founded the NGO, Voluntary Architects?
+Network (VAN).
+He worked as a professor at Keio University, Japan from 2001 to 2008, then became a visiting professor at the Harvard University Graduate School of Design in 2010 as well as visiting professor at Cornell University.View other products by Shigeru Ban